 - All staff clients: Will display both clients and staff

-Company Selector: A control that allows you to select an existing site within the HelpMaster database.
-The type of site can be limited to various types as follows:
+Site Selector: A control that allows you to select an existing site within the HelpMaster database.
+The type of site can be limited to the following types:

 - All sites: All sites are displayed and available for selection

 - SitesOfLoggedInUser: Only the site(s) that the current logged-in user belongs to can be selected